-Please refer to “FICO Falcon Model Governance US Debit v26 (v2.0)” and “FICO Falcon Model Governance US Credit v29 (v2.0)” for further details.

 3.1.1.3 Alternative Approaches Explored

 Describe how the selected model theory/methodology (and estimation technique, if applicable) compares with industry practices for similar models and provide rigorous support for a selected approach that is non-standard or innovative.
 Provide references to industry and academic publications supporting the choice of this modeling methodology.